Motorcycle on pallet with SHIPPING COST

 If you’re buying a rebuilt title car, always ask for supporting documents.
 These help verify the quality of repairs and are especially important if the car was transported across state lines.

-Rebuilt Title vs Salvage Title: The Key Differences Chart
+Rebuilt Title vs Salvage Title: The Key Differences

 FeatureSalvage TitleRebuilt Title

-How Do These Titles Affect Vehicle Value?
+Salvage Title vs Rebuilt Title: How Do They Affect Vehicle Value?

 Salvage Title Cars